bensteku/n-body-problem/README.md

 - pressing F toggles the display of the FPS counter, the processing type, gravity and the timestep
 - pressing Numpad+/- (+ L-CTRL) increases/decreases gravity (the timestep)
 - pressing S flips gravity around
+- pressing T sends you back to the setup menu

 ## Acknowledgements